joeduffy/joeduffy.github.io/_posts/2015-11-10-objects-as-secure-capabilities.md

 `su` and `setuid` on UNIX and `ImpersonateLoggedOnUser` on Windows.
 But the primary point here is that `open` just "knew" how to inspect some global state to understand the security implications of the action being asked of it.
+Another interesting aspect of this is that the `O_RDONLY` flag is passed, asking for readonly access, which factors into the authorization process too.

 Well, what's wrong with this?

 It's imprecise.
+It relies on ambient state that is invisible to the program.
-And thanks to its imprecision, it's easy to get wrong, and going here wrong means security attacks.
+You can't easily audit to see the security implications of the operation.
+You just need to know how `open` works.
+And thanks to its imprecision, it's easy to get wrong, and going here wrong means security vulnerabilities.
 Specifically, it's easy to trick a program into doing something on behalf of a user that it was never intended to do.
 This is called the ["confused deputy problem"]( http://c2.com/cgi/wiki?ConfusedDeputyProblem).
 All you need to do is trick the shell or program into impersonating a superuser, and you're home free.